-Participants will need to have undertaken personal therapy prior to starting the course and be prepared to be in at least once a week psychoanalytic/psychodynamic psychotherapy for the duration of the training.
-They will also need to have completed individual psychoanalytic/psychodynamic training and parent infant observation training for a minimum of one year.
-Trainees will undertake a placement for 4 terms and be in supervision for this work as well as receiving group supervision as part of the course.
+Trainees will need to have undertaken personal therapy prior to starting the course and be prepared to be in at least once a week psychoanalytic/psychodynamic psychotherapy for the duration of the training.
+They will also need to have completed individual psychoanalytic/psychodynamic training and an infant observation course for a minimum of two years.
+Trainees will undertake a placement for 3-4 terms and be in supervision for this work as well as receiving group supervision as part of the course.
 There is an expectation that applicants will already have some experience of working with parents and infants.
 This course is not recommended for parents of children under 2 years old.

 What does the training include?

-Candidates will be expected to attend and actively participate in supervision groups, group process, seminars and lectures.
+Trainees will be expected to attend and actively participate in individual and group supervision, teaching seminars, short courses and OXPIP lectures.
 They will also be expected to read material from the reading list and additional papers as required for seminars.

 Applicants should note that they are required to undertake their own therapy during the training and this will need to be self-funded.
 Additional psychodynamic/psychoanalytic supervision to the group supervision provided on the course will be required, either provided within the work setting or paid for privately by the trainee.